-- Do ensure that, if you request a proposal to go before the Development Control Committee rather than be determined through officer delegation, that your reasons are recorded and repeated in the report to the Committee. - Do come to meetings with an open mind and demonstrate that you are open-minded and that you have not pre-judged the decision in any way. - Do comply with Section 38(6) of the Planning and Compulsory Purchase Act 2004, and make decisions in accordance with the Development Plan (regional or local) unless material considerations indicate otherwise.
+• Do ensure that, if you request a proposal to go before the Development Control Committee rather than be determined through officer delegation, that your reasons are recorded and repeated in the report to the Committee.

-- Do come to your decision only after due consideration of all of the information reasonably required upon which to base a decision.
+- Do come to meetings with an open mind and demonstrate that you are open-minded. - Do comply with Section 38(6) of the Planning and Compulsory Purchase Act 2004, and make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - Do come to your decision only after due consideration of all of the information reasonably required upon which to base a decision.
 If you feel there is insufficient time to digest new information or that there is simply insufficient information before you, request that further information.
 If necessary, defer or refuse. - Don't vote or take part in the meeting's discussion on a proposal unless you have been present to hear the entire debate, including the officers' introduction to the matter. - Do have recorded the reasons for the Committee's decision to defer any proposal (and that this is in accordance with the Council's protocol on deferrals). - Do make sure that if you are proposing, seconding or supporting a decision contrary to officer recommendations or the Development Plan, that you clearly identify and understand the planning reasons leading to this conclusion/decision.
 These reasons must be given prior to the vote and be recorded.
-Be aware that you may have to justify the resulting decision by personally giving evidence in the event of any challenge.
-Failure to do this not only increases the chance of a successful appeal; but also exposes the Council to a significant danger of costs being awarded against the Council.
+Be aware that you may have to justify the resulting decision by giving evidence in the event of any challenge.